rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 having multiple tenants under one mesh is too insecure with the current mesh model and the way Istio drives configuration to the envoy proxies.

-Regarding the 2nd option the current Istio paradigm assumes a single mesh per Istio control plane.
+Regarding the 2nd option, the current Istio paradigm assumes a single mesh per Istio control plane.
 The needed changes to support this model are substantial.
 They would require finer grained scoping of resources and security domains based on namespaces, as well as, additional Istio RBAC changes.
 This model will likely be addressed by future work, but not